emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### Nix Store

-The Nix store is the Nix Package Manager's database.
+The Nix Store is the Nix Package Manager's database.
 It's implemented right on the filesystem and is usually located at `/nix/store`{:.language-shell .highlight}.

 It's a flat database: each directory or file in the `/nix/store/`{:.language-shell .highlight} directory is a single addressable component in the store -- and these directories and files are the only components of the store.
 Most of them are Derivations and Outputs.